 – Xilisoft PowerPoint to Video Converter

 Also, if you want, you can turn your PowerPoint presentation into a video online for free.
 A great website for this is http://www.authorstream.com/.
-Arthur Stream is actually a slide sharing website.
-You can also use this website for the conversion of PowerPoint file into video.
+Arthur Stream is actually a slide-sharing website.
+You can also use this website for the conversion of PowerPoint files into videos.
 The maximum file size is one gigabyte.
 You can upload 50 presentations through one account.

 Stay connected with Chaska Club for more information related to technology learning.